-I'm standing in front of our new #1 engine in February 1990.
+At left, I'm standing in front of our new #1 engine in February 1990.
 During the 1989-90 season we installed the new radiators and plenum, most of the new piping system, and rewired all 3 switchgear cubicles.
-We got a late start due to bad weather and an asbestos survey (none was found that would affect this project) so we ended up deferring the replacement of the other two engines until the following seasons.
+Because of the late start, we ended up deferring the replacement of the other two engines until the following season.
 During the 1990 winter this engine operated most of the time, except for scheduled PM's when the dreaded power conservation calls had to go out.

 This engine was successfully load-tested to 350 kw with the help of a load bank; the power output was limited by the cooling system and high exhaust temperatures.
 Of course our station load design criteria was more like 250 kw so the project was considered successful.
-Part of the problem with the engine cooling was that my design had to accommodate a lot of extra piping to allow for switching back and forth between new and old engines.
-Of course I never envisioned that "temporary" condition would have to remain for a winter.
-I wasn't around for the completion of the project, but ASA did a fine job wrapping it up the following seasons.
-Actually the project extended for 2 more summers--in 1990-91 engine #3 was replaced, and in 1991-92 engine #2 went in.
+Part of the problem with the engine cooling was that my design had to accommodate a lot of extra piping (and added friction/inefficiency) to allow for switching back and forth between new and old engines.
+Of course I never envisioned that "temporary" condition would have to remain for a winter, much less two.
+I wasn't around for the completion of the project, but ASA did a fine job wrapping it up the following seasons--in large part due to the efforts of engineer friend Janet Phillips, whom ASA hired to manage this (Janet would later winter in 1994 as the station manager).
+The project extended for 2 more summers--in 1990-91 engine #3 was replaced, and in 1991-92 engine #2 went in.
 One reason for this was that it was time to replace the water tank, which could only be done while the center unit was removed.
 Later on ASA did a more thorough rework of the glycol systems, although they ran up against the same problem I did--the utilidor glycol heating piping to the station was way too small to accommodate ANY fresh air makeup to the buildings.

-Meanwhile, the engines were being "souped up" with bigger turbos and other stuff to provide MORE POWER to all of those buildings on the other side of the runway that no one had thought of in 1988 when we started this project.
+And before the project was completed, a major new (and power-hungry) science complex was being designed and built in the dark sector--something that I had not been aware of when I did the original power projections.
+So...the engines ended up being "souped up" in the field with bigger turbos, wet silencers, and other stuff I'd opted not to buy, so as to provide power to all of those buildings on the other side of the skiway.
 There was a 4160 volt distribution system to the dark sector, as 480 wouldn't make it that far.
 And the proliferation of manual transfer switches was moved to the substation building #67 in the dome where we used to park the Trackmaster.
 And then there were the wet silencers that were needed to provide heat for the original Rodriguez well.
 Along with coordinator Mike Patterson, ASA mechanical engineer (and 1994 sm) Janet Phillips, Chris Rock, and our 1977 w/o Bill Koleto was heavily involved in making all this stuff happen successfully.